 In some ways, a tax extension is a gift from the Internal Revenue Service.
-Even though the tax filing date is the same every year, it can still be hard to get all your ducks in a row in time to submit a timely return.
-Recognizing this, the IRS allows all taxpayers to receive an automatic six-month extension on their tax returns, typically until Oct.
-15. But, you should still only file for an extension if you really need to.
+Even though the tax filing date is more or less the same every year, it can still be hard to get all your ducks in a row in time to submit a return.
+Recognizing this, the IRS allows all taxpayers to receive an automatic six-month extension on their tax returns.
+But, you should still only file for an extension if you really need to.

-For starters, even with an extension, you’re still legally required to pay the taxes you owe by your original tax filing date, typically April 15, but April 18 this year.
+For starters, even with an extension, you’re still legally required to pay the taxes you owe by your original tax filing date, which is April 18 this year.
 You also don’t want to get into the habit of constantly running behind on your tax filings.
 How can you tell if you really “need” an extension?
-Here are seven reasons that may suffice.
+Here are some reasons that may suffice.

 You Aren’t Finished